IDuxFE/idux/packages/cdk/overlay/docs/Index.zh.md

    */
   triggerRef: Ref<TE | null>
   /**
-   * Manually bind to the event on the trigger.
+   * Manually bind to the evt on the trigger.
    */
-  triggerEvents: ComputedRef<OverlayTriggerEvents>
+  triggerEventHandler: (evt: Event) => void
   /**
    * The truth DOM node of the overlay.
    * The caller needs to bind the variable to the view.